Skip to content

 Establishing Policies to Minimize Liability

-Keep employee training records as proof you’re doing your part.
-Log every training session with dates, topics, and signatures.
+Keep employee training records as proof, every session logged with dates, topics, and signatures.

 Key Policy Areas: